-Ana is an aspiring Emergency Medicine PA that has a strong passion for advocating and working for underserved populations.
+Ana is a Physician Associate student at Keck School of Medicine at USC.
+Ana has a strong passion for advocating and working for underserved populations.
 She has been doing service work since she was 13 years old.
 She started volunteering on Native American Reservations around the USA doing community/home beautification projects each summer for 5 years and eventually ended up in Nicaragua to help build a primary school in Villa Japon.

 After graduating from San Jose State University with her degree in Health Science and Biology, she lived and worked abroad in both Kenya and Peru serving in healthcare clinics as an Emergency Medical Technician.

 She has been involved with the homeless community in her hometown, San Pedro, for about 3 years and decided to start Hungry to Help Organization after noticing the lack of food-relief and health education resources in the South Bay Area.
 Ana hopes to bring lasting change upon the community that raised her with the many programs Hungry to Help will provide!

 Melissa is a mid-twenties Latina ready and motivated to make a difference to low-income and homeless communities.
 She speaks 3 languages (English, Spanish and Portuguese) and is currently a senior at Cal Poly Pomona studying Nutrition and Dietetics, minoring in Plant Based Nutrition.

 Melissa has been practicing a plant-based diet for 7 years!
 Her specialization is in plant based nutrition and weight loss however she has a multitude of experience with omnivore diets.